December 1 – Today’s Readings – Titus 1-3 and Proverbs 1

 These are not just qualifications for leadership in the Church – these are qualifications for us all.
 The standard is high, but so it should be.
 Since when is the Church supposed to look like the world?
 The only way that I know to be a Christian is to decide on a daily basis to walk with the Lord and to make it new, fresh and zealous on a continuous basis.
 Let’s not get tired of doing good – of living right – of being lovers of people – of being upright in character.
 This was Paul’s admonition to the Church at the end of his life.
 Notice, he did not insist we focus on the latest interpretation of the book of Daniel.
 Paul told the Church to stay away from that kind of stuff.
 He wanted people to know that the simplicity of a pure Christian life was “where it’s at”.

 A PLUG FOR MY FAVORITE HOME MISSIONS PROJECT – The first Tuesday after American thanksgiving is known as “Giving Tuesday” because it is the single biggest donation day of the year.
-Help Kids On Track meet it’s $ goal today by making a donation.
-You can do so by linking directly to my special online giving page:
+Help Kids On Track meet it’s $ goal today by making a donation at the web page,

 Tell of other ways that we can be a witness to our society without saying a word.